 Symptoms of heart rhythm change may include: dizziness or light headedness.
 These could be symptoms of a heart problem

 - Skin rash

-Skin rashes are common with REYATAZ and usually go away within two weeks without any change in treatment.
-Severe rash may develop with other symptoms which could be serious.
-If you develop a severe rash or a rash with any of the following symptoms, call your healthcare provider or go to the nearest hospital emergency room right away: general feeling of discomfort or “flu-like” symptoms, fever, muscle or joint aches, red or inflamed eyes, blisters, mouth sores, swelling of your face, or a painful, warm, or red lump under your skin.
+Skin rashes are common with REYATAZ but can sometimes be severe and may develop with other symptoms which could be serious.
+If you develop a severe rash or a rash with any of the following symptoms, stop taking REYATAZ and call your healthcare provider or go to the nearest hospital emergency room right away: general feeling of discomfort or “flu-like” symptoms, fever, muscle or joint aches, red or inflamed eyes, blisters, mouth sores, swelling of your face, or a painful, warm, or red lump under your skin.

 - Yellowing of the skin or the white part of your eyes

 This may occur due to increases in bilirubin levels in your blood (bilirubin is made by the liver).
 It is common with REYATAZ, and usually not harmful in adults and infants older than 3 months of age, but it could also be a symptom of a serious problem.
 Tell your healthcare provider right away if your skin or the white part of your eyes turns yellow.